xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

     For KRE, the newly-created offline license file is named `KRE_<machineID>.lic` and added in the **Offline Licenses** section.

-7. Download and transfer the offline license files to Users.
+7. Download and transfer the offline license files to the User.

 See also:
 * [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-utilization-dashboard.html#license-usage-visualization).